What is HostPapa?

 Moreover, WordPress hosting does not have a higher price upon renewal, which makes it an exceptionally good deal—maybe one of the best deals on WordPress hosting I’ve seen.

 The same goes for shared hosting.
-Although the shared hosting packages start on the pricier side of average, the features that get allotted to even a first-tier account are impressive.
+Although the shared hosting packages start on the pricier side of average, the features that get allotted to even the first-tier account are impressive.

 Despite my distaste for the aesthetic, HostPapa is pretty easy to use, and that’s a definite plus.